HANDY TIPS ON HOW TO CARE FOR YOUR KNITWEAR, AND HOW TO AVOID THE PILLING PROBLEM...

 HOW TO REMOVE PILLS

 By removing pills by hand or using a special device, your clothing will retain its new look and feel.
-To remove pills, SABA recommends using the EEZY fabric comb*.
-This should be done routinely, after drying or just prior to ironing – very gently and carefully to ensure no damage is done to the item of clothing. *The EEZY fabric comb is available in stores and online for purchase.
+To remove pills, SABA recommends a fabric comb.
+This should be done routinely, after drying or just prior to ironing – very gently and carefully to ensure no damage is done to the item of clothing.

 WASHING YOUR KNITWEAR